Marine primary production: Other groups

 Diplonemids may be abundant in the world oceans.

 Traditionally the phylogeny of microorganisms, such as the algal groups discussed above, was inferred and their taxonomy established based on studies of morphology.
-However developments in molecular phylogenetics have allowed the evolutionary relationship of species to be established by analyzing their DNA and protein sequences.
+However developments in molecular phylogenetics have allowed the evolutionary relationship of species to be established by analysing their DNA and protein sequences.
 Many taxa, including the algal groups discussed above, are in the process of being reclassified or redefined using molecular phylogenetics.
 Recent developments in molecular sequencing have allowed for the recovery of genomes directly from environmental samples and avoiding the need for culturing.
 This has led for example, to a rapid expansion in knowledge of the abundance and diversity of marine microorganisms.
 Molecular techniques such as genome-resolved metagenomics and single cell genomics are being used in combination with high throughput techniques.

 Between 2009 and 2013, the Tara Oceans expedition traversed the world oceans collecting plankton and analysing them with contemporary molecular techniques.
 They found a huge range of previously unknown photosynthetic and mixotrophic algae.
 Among their findings were the diplonemids.
 These organisms are generally colourless and oblong in shape, typically about 20 μm long and with two flagella.
 Evidence from DNA barcoding suggests diplonemids may be among the most abundant and most species-rich of all marine eukaryote groups.